feer-rodriguess90/SQL-PowerBI-Sales-Data-Analysis-Portfolio-Project/README.md

 # SQL-PowerBI-Sales-Data-Analysis-Portfolio-Project
 ## Introduction
 ### Business Problem Statement:
-In this Superstore Sales Analysis portfolio project, we delve into the sales data of a superstore to optimize operations and enhance profitability.
+In this Superstore Sales Analysis portfolio project, I delve into the sales data of a superstore to optimize operations and enhance profitability.
 The primary focus areas include:

 ### 1.Overview of Superstore Sales Dataset:
 * Total number of orders